Nitefox K3 Flashlight Review

 Retention

-There’s also a very small split ring, which connects to a small chain and hook closure.
+There’s also a very small split ring, which connects to a small chain and a hook closure.

 Power